 Enter, the idea of the condo.
 Suddenly, there are living spaces built not on a horizontal plane, but vertically.
 This means room for thousands more residents, without increasing the amount of land taken up by development.
 People live close to all the benefits of the city, and the commute to work is not nearly the hassle.

-In addition, many modern Toronto condominium developments take the form of small cities themselves, with all the amenities and opportunities a resident could want.
-You could shop in the boutiques downstairs or exercise on a treadmill, Toronto's best condos are fully equipped.
+In addition, many modern condominium developments take the form of small cities themselves, with all the amenities and opportunities a resident could want.
+You could shop in the boutiques downstairs or exercise on a treadmill in the shared gym and spa.

 On this site, we are going to take a look at some of the most exciting opportunities for those who want to take advantage of everything that condo living in Toronto has to offer.
-We will feature a wide variety of condos and lofts for sale or rent, and the neighbourhoods in which they are located.
+We will feature a wide variety of condos and lofts for sale, and the neighbourhoods in which they are located.
+For a list of Toronto neighbourhoods, please visit this website.

 If modern city living appeals to you, check out what we have on this site.
 It's a great stop when you are looking for the best spots to live in the Toronto.